openframeworks/ofBook/chapters/image_processing_computer_vision/chapter.md

 * If you have too many (or too few) points in your contour, consider using `ofPolyline::getResampledBySpacing()` or `getResampledByCount()` to reduce (or increase) its number of points.
 * `ofPolyline` provides methods for computing the area, perimeter, centroid, and bounding box of a contour; consider mapping these to audiovisual or other interactive properties.
 For example, you could map the area of a shape to its mass (in a physics simulation), or to its color.
 * You can identify "special" points on a shape (such as the corners of a square, or an extended fingertip on a hand) by searching through a contour for points with high local curvature.
 The function `ofPolyline::getAngleAtIndex()` can be helpful for this.
 * The mathematics of [*shape metrics*](http://what-when-how.com/biomedical-image-analysis/spatial-domain-shape-metrics-biomedical-image-analysis/) can provide powerful tools for contour analysis and even recognition.
 One simple shape metric is [*aspect ratio*](https://en.wikipedia.org/wiki/Aspect_ratio), which is the ratio of a shape's width to its height.
 Another elegant shape metric is *compactness* (also called the [*isoperimetric ratio*](https://en.wikipedia.org/wiki/Isoperimetric_ratio)), which the ratio of a shape's perimeter-squared to its area.
 You can use these metrics to distinguish between (for example) cardboard cutouts of animals or numbers.
+* The ID numbers (array indices) assigned to blobs by the `ofxCvContourFinder` are based on the blobs' sizes and locations.
+If you need to *track* multiple blobs whose positions and areas change over time, see the [*example-contours-tracking*](https://github.com/kylemcdonald/ofxCv/tree/master/example-contours-tracking) example in Kyle McDonald's addon, [ofxCv](https://github.com/kylemcdonald/ofxCv/).

 ## Refinements